 Protection of life and property of parents & senior citizen

-The Aim of the Act of Maintenance and welfare of parents and senior citizen protection of life and property of parents and senior citizen and parents who are senior citizens, should not be compelled to go to civil Court to obtain possession of the property from their children and an unauthorized occupant.
+The Aim of the Act of Maintenance and welfare of parents and senior citizen is that they should not be compelled to go to civil Court to obtain possession of the property from their children or an unauthorized occupant.

-Procedure for eviction from property of senior citizen/parent –
+Procedure for Eviction from the property of senior citizen/parent –

 - Complaints received (as per provisions of the Maintenance of Parents and Senior Citizens Act, 2007) regarding life and property of Senior Citizens by different Department/Agencies i.e. Social security, Sub Divisional Magistrate, Police Department, NGOs/Social Worker, Helpline for Senior Citizens and District Magistrate himself, shall be forwarded to the District Magistrate of the concerned district for further action.